Creating the connection between a logo and a brand is crucial to brand identity, and should not be taken lightly.

 Devising a logo that will emulate the meaning of your brand in one piece can seem daunting.
 Whether it be strong and powerful, sleek and simple, or soft and nostalgic consumers are constantly presented with logos.
 The memorable ones have been well thought out and implemented through branding and strategy.
 So, how do you relay your brand into a memorable logo?
 Let’s explore.

-Smaller is better.
 When designing a logo you want to make sure the logo isn’t enormous.
 This is a symbol that will represent your brand on many different platforms.
 If the design is too large, it may be a bit overbearing and take away from what your company does.
 Think about a few high-end brands such as Apple, BMW, and CHANEL you see simplicity and recognizable logos.
 Often companies with the smallest logos are most confident in their brands.

 Importantly, this small graphic is the face of your brand.
 It must appear well-organized and clean.
 A busy logo leads to jumbled communication, which is especially unappealing to new or prospective customers.
 Logos made of clean bold lines are easier on the eye, and as such, are more noticeable.
 Steering clear of trendy typefaces will create a timeless design that will last over the years.
-Redesigns are inevitable, however in order to build a brand presence you don’t want a redesign every other year.
+Redesigns are inevitable, however, in order to build a brand presence, you don’t want a redesign every other year.

-Overall, take your logo creation seriously.
+Overall, take your logo seriously.
 What might seem like a small element of the branding strategy and process, is actually quite important.
 The logo is bridging your brand and it’s presence out to consumers every single moment.